Jimmi08/phpmyreservation/README.md

 https://github.com/olejon/phpmyreservation

 ## This plugin is not under active development.
 I can't do more.
-I would like but it hit my e107 knowleadge.
+I would like but it hit my e107 knowledge.
 So if anybody wants to rewrite it with e107 ajax functionality, remainders or notification, they are welcome.

 ## What is done?